 According to the National Institute of Health, the brain is the most complex part of the body.
-Weighing in at around three pounds, the brain is the epicenter of our cognitive abilities.
+Weighing around three pounds, it is the epicenter of our cognitive abilities.
 It processes information from our senses, initiates body movement, and controls our behavior.
-Housed within the protective casing of our skull and cushioned by fluid, the brain is the foundation of all aspects that make us human.
+Housed within the protective casing of our skull and cushioned by fluid, the brain is the foundation of all that makes us human.
 Our intelligence, emotions, and qualities that define our humanity are rooted in the workings of this complex organ.

 To become an EEG technician, aspiring professionals can complete on-the-job training or an education program.
 Certification as an EEG technician is voluntary and can be earned after gaining work experience or completing an education program.
 Currently, there are no state licensing requirements for EEG technicians.

 Job prospects for EEG technicians are good.
-According to O*Net (2023), neurodiagnostic technician jobs are expected to be, on average, compared to other jobs, with an estimated four to seven percent growth from 2021 to 2031.
+According to O*Net (2024), neurodiagnostic technician jobs are expected to be, on average, compared to other jobs, with an estimated six to eight percent growth from 2023 to 2033.

-To gain further insight into a career as an EEG technician, continue reading this comprehensive guide with education admission requirements, typical job duties, and certification options.
+To gain further insight into a career as an EEG technician, continue reading this comprehensive guide, which includes education admission requirements, typical job duties, and certification options.

 Electroencephalographic (EEG) Technician Specializations & Degree Types